mainnet-cash/project/README.md

 I'll be opening GitHub issues with tasks that need to be completed along with expected bounty and people are free to apply.
 (Remember though to complete the initial test first unless your name is well-known in BCH community)

+As soon as TypeScript/REST API is somewhat stable, we can invite collaborators to create thin wrappers in other languages.
+I hope that we could build some sort of a generator that will generate bindings from REST API definition (Swagger?) rather than writing each method by hand.
+But maybe it's an overkill.

 To-do items (work in progress)
 ------------------------------